-How to develop a Training Program
+How to Develop a Training Program

 The first stage is to gather details about the individual:

-Prior to starting any training, it is recommended you have a medical examination to ensure it is safe for you to do so.
+Before starting any training, you must have a medical examination to ensure it is safe for you to do so.

-The second stage is to determine what components of fitness they need to improve.
-This will depend upon what the individual wants to get fit for - to improve general fitness, get fit enough to play in the Saturday hockey league, run a local 5 km fun run or compete in next year's London Marathon.
+The second stage is to determine what components of fitness need to improve.
+It will depend upon what the individual wants to get fit for - to improve general fitness, get fit enough to play in the Saturday hockey league, run a local 5 km fun run or compete in next year's London Marathon.

 Exercise scientists have identified nine elements that comprise the definition of fitness.
 The following lists each of the nine elements and an example of how they are used:

 Of all the nine elements of fitness, cardiac respiratory qualities are the most important to develop as they enhance all the other components of the conditioning equation.
 You will need to consider which of these elements apply to the individual's training program based on why they want to be fit.

 The next stage is to identify appropriate tests that can be used to determine the individual's level of fitness and monitor progress during the training.
 The Evaluation Test page identifies appropriate tests for each of the fitness elements.